Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/migration_guide.md

 PagedList<KeyItem> keysProperties = keyVaultClient.getKeys(keyVaultUrl);
 ```

-Now in `azure-security-keyvault-keys` you can list the properties of keys in a vault with the `list_properties_of_keys` method.
+Now in `azure-security-keyvault-keys` you can list the properties of keys in a vault with the `listPropertiesOfKeys` method.
 This returns an iterator-like object containing `KeyProperties` instances.

 ```java
 PagedIterable<KeyProperties> keysProperties = keyClient.listPropertiesOfKeys();